-While searching for studies might seem like an easy task, it requires certain expertise and experience to do well
+While searching for studies might seem like an easy task, it requires a certain expertise and experience to do well

 Systematic reviews require a clear and replicable search strategy.
 Multiple relevant databases should be searched.
 The goal of a systematic review search should be to return all relevant results and as few irrelevant results as possible.

 The Cochrane Handbook for Systematic Reviews of Interventions states

 "Systematic reviews require a thorough, objective and reproducible search of a range of sources to identify as many eligible studies as possible (within resource limits).
 This is a major factor distinguishing systematic reviews from traditional narrative reviews, which helps to minimize bias and achieve more reliable estimates of effects and uncertainties. ...
 Time and budget restraints require the review team to balance the thoroughness of the search with efficiency in the use of time and funds.
 The best way of achieving this balance is to be aware of, and try to minimize, the biases such as publication bias and language bias that can result from restricting searches in different ways...
 It is strongly recommended, however, that all search strategies should be peer reviewed by a suitably qualified and experienced medical/healthcare librarian or information specialist."

 "4.2.2 Minimizing bias," Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
 Cochrane Handbook for Systematic Reviews of Interventions version 6.1 (updated September 2020).
 Cochrane, 2020.
 Available from www.training.cochrane.org/handbook

 Systematic review searches often retrieve hundreds if not thousands of studies; researchers should have a plan for managing this data and documenting their search process